 In the state of Arkansas, there are essentially three types of adoption prospective adoptive parents pursue adoption from foster care, domestic, or international.

 According to the Arkansas Department of Human Services, there are more than 5,000 children in the foster care system in Arkansas, but only 1,600 foster families.
 Children in the foster care system have been removed from their biological parents or legal guardians due to abuse, neglect, and/or alcohol or substance abuse on the part of their caretakers.
 Sibling groups, older children, and children with special needs are in particular need of forever homes.
 Families interested in adopting from foster care will work with the state public agency, Department of Human Services/Department of Children and Family Services, or DHS/DCFS, to complete their adoption.

 Families interested in domestic adoption in Arkansas typically adopt a newborn baby and work with either an adoption agency or independently with an adoption facilitator and an adoption attorney.
-Adoption across state lines is possible thanks to the Interstate Compact on the Placement of Children, or ICPC, so it is not necessary for a family to reside in Arkansas in order to adopt from the state.
+Adoption across state lines is possible thanks to the Interstate Compact on the Placement of Children or ICPC, so a family doesn’t need to reside in Arkansas to adopt from the state.
 Children available for international adoption are typically older and between the ages of 15 months to 8 years old at placement.
-The age of the child(ren), and the potential for sibling groups varies by country.
+The age of the child(ren) and the potential for sibling groups varies by country.
 Most children eligible for intercountry adoption have minor or medically correctable special needs or more severe lifelong special needs.
 In some countries, a child’s age (typically over 5) is enough to qualify them as special needs.